 6. In CFD trading, to open a position you have to pay a small part of the entire value of trade as the product is leveraged whereas in spread betting to open a position you need to pay a small part of the entire value of spread bet as the product is financially leveraged.
 For Spread Betting, trades are executed simply on Pound per PIP (Percentage in Point).
 For example, when trading Forex CFDs you are effectively buying and selling units of currency at specified Bid and offer prices these are referred to as Lots (1 rounded Lot of Foreign Currency is 100,00 units of that currency).

-7. CFDs have NO real expiry date (i.e. you have freedom to hold position for a long as you want subject to a brokers condition), whereas in spread betting there is a fixed date of expiry.
+7. CFDs have NO real expiry date (i.e. you have the freedom to hold the position for a long as you want subject to a brokers condition), whereas in spread betting there is a fixed date of expiry.